auino/php-telegram-bot-library/README.md

  7. Remove `install.php` and the public SSL certificate inside of the root directory of `php-telegram-bot-library`

 ### Instructions ###
+First of all, if you're not familiar with it, consult [official Telegram Bot API](https://core.telegram.org/bots).

-First of all, the `lib` directory (as configured after installation, see `lib/config.php`) should be included into your project.
+Then, the `lib` directory (as configured after installation, see `lib/config.php`) should be included into your project.

 Assuming that, the first step is to include the library: this is possible through a single simple command: